René Saldaña, Ph.D.

 Dr. René Saldaña, Jr., is the author of several books for children and young adults, among them The Jumping Tree, The Whole Sky Full of Stars, A Good Long Way, and the bilingual Mickey Rangel mystery series.
-He is an associate professor who teaches in the Language, Diversity, and Literacy Studies.
+He is a professor who teaches in the Language, Diversity, and Literacy Studies.
 His research looks at the use of culturally relevant literature in the largely underrepresented classrooms as a way to improve children's reading abilities.
 He and Dr. Ana Torres continue to organize the School-wide, Community-based Read-aloud and Book Giveaway in several local elementary schools.

 - Ph.D. in English and Creative Writing, Georgia State University

 - B.A. in English, Bob Jones University

 - Children's and YA Literature

 The Jumping Tree.
 New York: Random House/Delacorte, 2001.

 A Good Long Way.
 Houston TX: Arte Público P/Piñata Books, 2010.